Fair Traffic Laws

 CORRECTING THE PROBLEMS

+We need to correct these problems, which have persisted for many years.
 If government will not take effective action on its own, a grass-roots movement may be needed wherein the driving public recognizes the extent of unjustified speeding citations and takes action to correct the problem.
 See the "Implementing Changes" page on this website.

 The next page contains information concerning possibly the most useful speed management sign: The Advisory Speed Sign.